Future Aircraft in Fleet Air Arm

 F-35 Joint Strike Fighter

 In May 2012, reversing a decision made in the Strategic Defence and Security Review (SDSR) in 2010, the Government announced the Short take-Off/Vertical Landing (STOVL) F-35B Lightning II had been chosen as the variant to fly from the future carriers.
 The total number of Lightning II to be procured by the MoD will be confirmed in the 2015 Strategic Defence & Security Review.
-The UK has so far taken delivery of three F-35B aircraft for training and testing.
+The UK has so far taken delivery of three F-35B aircraft for training and testing and ordered four production aircraft.
 The first Royal Navy Pilot to fly the F-35 is Lt Cdr Ian Tidball RN whose first flight was on 10 April 2013.

 Wildcat is the latest generation of multi role helicopter specifically procured to operate from the Frigates and Destroyers of the Royal Navy.
 The AW159 Lynx Wildcat helicopters will be delivered into service from January 2015 with a total of 34 for the Army and 28 for the Navy being procured over the next five years.
 The first first fully tested aircraft was accepted into service in January 2013.
 Four Lynx Wildcat Mk1 attack helicopters will go into service in 2014 with 847 NAS, replacing the old Lynx Mk9.
 847 NAS is part of Commando Helicopter Force.

 The Navy will operate the remaining 24 Helicopter Maritime Attack (HMA) version that will be outfitted with the Future Anti-Surface Guided Weapon and will carry Sting Ray torpedoes, Mk11 depth charges and the M3M 0.5inch heavy machine gun plus state of the art camera and sensors.

 700W NAS (W for Wildcat) formed at RNAS Yeovilton with 52 aircrew and engineers.
 700W paved the way for the new helicopter’s entry into service with front-line units of the Royal Navy, Royal Marines and Army.